armichaud/hex_trainer/README.md

 and run the commands below.

 ```
-# Given a hexidecimal value, you will be prompted for its decimal equivalent.
+# Given a hexadecimal value, you will be prompted for its decimal equivalent.
 python hex_trainer.py hex-to-int

-# Given a decimal value, you will be prompted for its hexidecimal equivalent.
+# Given a decimal value, you will be prompted for its hexadecimal equivalent.
 python hex_trainer.py int-to-hex

 # After selecting which operators you'd like to train with,
-# you'll be prompted for the solution to an equation using hexidecimal values.
+# you'll be prompted for the solution to an equation using hexadecimal values.
-# Optional flag determines whether answer is expected in decimal or hexidecimal.
+# Optional flag determines whether answer is expected in decimal or hexadecimal.
 python hex_trainer.py solve-equation [--answer-in-hex]
 ```